Raconteur37/Raconteur37/README.md

 ### Hello!
-I'm Cameron, and while programming is my passion, Gits are a requirement!
+I'm Cameron, my passion is programming for games!
 I have taken 3 AP classes in computer science as well as being self taught in OOP and Database Management, as well as how to create in depth algorithms.
 I currently work full time on a Minecraft server known as Renatus Network.
 I love creating bots to automate things in my life, and I have a passion for coding games!